yihui/yihui.org/content/knitr/options.md

     document, but the code is still evaluated and plot files are generated if there are any plots in the chunk, so you can manually insert figures later.

--   `strip.white`: (`TRUE`; logical) Whether to remove the white lines in the beginning or end of a source code block in the output.
+-   `strip.white`: (`TRUE`; logical) Whether to remove blank lines in the beginning or end of a source code block in the output.

 -   `class.output`: (`NULL`; character) A vector of class names to be added to the text output blocks.
-This option only works for R Markdown.
-For exmaple, with `class.output = c('foo', 'bar')`, the text output will be placed in `<pre class="foo bar"></pre>`.
+This option only works for HTML output formats in R Markdown.
+For example, with `class.output = c('foo', 'bar')`, the text output will be placed in `<pre class="foo bar"></pre>`.

 -   `class.message`/`class.warning`/`class.error`: (`NULL`; character) Similar
-    to `class.output`, but applied to source blocks, messages, warnings, and errors in R Markdown output.
+    to `class.output`, but applied to messages, warnings, and errors in R Markdown output.
+Please see the "Code Decoration" section for `class.source` which applies similarly to source code blocks.

 -   `attr.output`/`attr.message`/`attr.warning`/`attr.error`: (`NULL`;
     character) Similar to the `class.*` options above, but for specifying